CoderByBlood/whisper-cms/CONTRIBUTING.md

 ## I want to support

 Awesome!
-The best way to support us is to recommend it to your classmates/colleagues/friends, write blog posts and tutorials on Whisper CMS projects and help out other users in the community.
+The best way to support us is to recommend it to your classmates/colleagues/friends, write blog posts and tutorials on WhisperCMS projects and help out other users in the community.
 It is difficult enough to keep an open source afloat, so every little help matters, especially if it can directly/indirectly lighten the core team's mental load.